 The red rose represents the feminine love with the colour of passion.
 When sold, roses are decorated with various elements.
 Sometimes they come with an ear of corn which symbolises fertility or the arrival of good weather.
 Usually, they are accompanied with a ribbon or a bow with the red and yellow colours of the Senyera, the Catalan flag.

 Around the period of Sant Jordi, roses can be found everywhere: shops, street corners, squares… The tradition is to that men give one flower to their beloved one; however, it is also common to offer it to friends, colleagues and relatives as a sign of friendship and affection.

-On April 23 roses will be sold solidarity in the courtyard of the entrance of the City.
+On April 23rd roses will be sold in solidarity in the courtyard of the entrance of the City.
 The amount collected will go to non-profit entities.

-Since 1930, this special day has also been dedicated to literature.
+Since 1930, this is a special day for literature.
 Indeed, the origin of offering a book is due to the introduction of Book Day as part of the celebrations.

 This Catalan tradition was born when the Booksellers’ Guild and the Official Book Chamber established this date to commemorate that the 23rd of April coincide with the death of wrtiter such as William Shakespeare, Miguel de Cervantes and Garcilaso de la Vega.
 This is also the date when writers like Josep Pla, Maurice Druon, K. Laxness, Vladimir Nabokov or Manuel Mejía Vallejo were born or died.
 Since 1996, the Unesco has declared that this tradition has become global and has become the International Book and Copyright Day.

 The strong literary tradition of Barcelona and the commitment of the city to literature have meant its inclusion within the Unesco Creative Cities Network as a City of Literature.
 The designation implies a worldwide recognition of the literary sector and Barcelona’s literature.